Bluetooth Connection Flowcharts

 The document assumes that the necessary Bluetooth hardware is used, such as an EFR32 SoC or a BGM module.

 Generic Access Profile (GAP)

-To establish a BLE connection between the two devices A and B, the following has to happen: one device, say A, has to advertise, and the other one, say B, has to scan for connectable devices.
+To establish a BLE connection between the two devices A and B, a device A has to advertise while the device B has to scan for connectable devices.
 As a result, only the scanning device B can initiate the connection.
-The scanning device B is then the master and the advertising device A is the slave.
+The scanning device B is then the central and the advertising device A is the peripheral.

 Advertising and Scanning

-BLE implements a time division duplex scheme.
-This means that on a given frequency channel, duplex communication (i.e., sending and receiving data) is taking place on one physical link.
-This differs, for example, from a wired serial link, where TX and RX wires would be used respectively for transmission and reception.
+BLE implements a time division duplex scheme, which means that on a given frequency channel, duplex communication (i.e., sending and receiving data) is taking place on one physical link.
+This differs, for example, from a wired serial link, where TX and RX wires are used respectively for transmission and reception.

 As a result, a defined set of tunable timing parameters are available, such as the advertising interval, scanning interval, and scanning window.
 For more information, see the BLE core specification.

 The advertiser periodically sends advertising packets to any listening device.
 The scanner starts listening and a "scan report" event is raised each time an advertising packets is received.
 The advertising packets convey some useful information, such as the advertiser Bluetooth address for example.
 This information can eventually be used to establish a connection.

 Passive and active are the two available scanning methods.
 In passive scanning, the scanner only receives advertising packets.
 In active scanning, the scanner sends "scan request" messages to the advertiser, containing the scanner Bluetooth address and its address type.

 Note: This article does not cover extended advertising (https://github.com/SiliconLabs/bluetooth_stack_features/tree/master/advertising/extended_advertising).